miklevin/MikeLev.in/fasthtml.md

 that's me!
 I'd rather not do webdev at all than to be on the JavaScript framework hamster wheel.

+In fact, I'm using it as a local-app UI-language the way you'd use QT, TK or Electron.
+Put your local web-app on a Nix Flake and you've got a nifty little universal app-packager that works on your machine.

 ### FastHTML Minimal Example

 Notice there is no templating language like jinja2 being used here.
 There is no